 On Friday, the Romanian Appeals Court upheld a RON 5,000 (EUR 1,000) fine the National Anti-Discrimination Council (CNCD) slapped on President Klaus Iohannis last year for his discriminatory remarks against the country’s ethnic Hungarian minority.

-On April 29, 2020, Iohannis published a short video message in which he accused the ethnic Hungarian minority in Transylvania, the and Hungarian Prime Minister Viktor Orbán of plotting to give Transylvania to Hungary.
+On April 29, 2020, Iohannis published a short video message in which he accused the ethnic Hungarian minority in Transylvania, the Social Democratic Party and Hungarian Prime Minister Viktor Orbán of plotting to give Transylvania to Hungary.

 “It is incredible what kind of agreements are being reached in the Romanian Parliament,” Iohannis said.
 “While we, myself, the government and the other authorities are fighting the coronavirus outbreak, the Romanian Social Democrat Party, the big Romanian Social Democrat Party, is fighting in secret parliamentary offices to give Transylvania to the Hungarians.”
 In the opening of his statement, he even addressed the PSD in Hungarian, saying “Jó napot kívánok, PSD!”
 (Good day, PSD).